-The UK film industry is currently demonstrating that it does not value the 1 in 5 people in Britain with disabilities, either as colleagues or audiences.
-More than 25 years after the creation of the Disability Discrimination Act (DDA) in the UK, and 30 years since the Americans With Disabilities Act (ADA) in the US, this has to change.
+The film industry is currently demonstrating that it does not value the 1 in 4 people in the USA with disabilities, either as colleagues or audiences.
+More than 30 years since the Americans With Disabilities Act (ADA) was signed into law in the US, and 25 years after the creation of the Disability Discrimination Act (DDA) in the UK, this has to change.